hbr/Programming/redblack/doc/red_black_tree.md

 Note that state 1 does not create any problems.
 We can insert the new tree into the parent node.
-It has the same black height, therefore both sons still have the same black height.
+It has the same black height, therefore both children still have the same black height.
 Its color might have changed from red to black, therefore cannot create a red violation.